 An addition of lava rocks can help keep the nitrates under control.

-Fish are susceptible to harmful nitrogen compounds.
+These cichlid fish are susceptible to harmful nitrogen compounds.

 Having live vegetation in the aquarium and a good external filter helps maintain water purity and fish health.
 Cichlids are sensitive to changes in the pH levels, and pollutants.